fletchjp/MERG-Arduino-Software/DUESignalCombined2/Readme.md

 ## Where next?

 I need to put the headers into a library once they are stable.
+These have changed from the ones before I used FC++.

 I also need to put the FC++ files into a library so that only the ones needed are compiled.

+## Usability

+At the moment the users have to make the handler code, which is reasonable as that is a user function.
+There is also a need to choose values for the event numbers which are used to index the actions and trigger the notification.
+Those need to be chosen so that there are no duplicates in any Subjct or Observer.
+Finally, there is a need to put the handlers into the index in each Observer class.
+This is done in the constructor for the class.
+What is inserted is a pointer to the member function in the class.

+      auto p =  fcpp::curry( fcpp::ptr_to_fun(&Section::turnON), this);
+      handlers[TURN_ON] = p;

+Here TURN_ON has already been declared as a global const int value.